HermanL02/WarwickUniversity-Notes/202404/Script.md

 Our current method for injection is fully based on the current architecture of WeChat.
 As we may already know, that Tencent recently updated the QQ architecture from C++ to Electron, which is actually the framework we are using now.
 The reason for them to change it is to save its multi-platform developer cost.
 If the architecture of WeChat changes, our app would become deprecated and cannot be regularly updated.

 ## WeChat Implemented E2EE Function
-If WeChat implemented the E2EE function, this project will be useless.
+If in the future, WeChat one day implemented the E2EE function, this project will be useless.
+However, if this is annouced, I am really satisfied instead of the sadness to see my 3 month effort becomes useless.

 # Current Process and Schedule